tbohne/execution_monitoring/README.md

 - *high level (plan execution + monitoring):* ![](img/SMACH_high_level.png)
 - *low level (operational model):* ![](img/SMACH_low_level.png)

+## Application to other ROS Systems / Extensibility

+The framework is in principle applicable to other ROS systems if the introduced slight constraints in terms of information provision based on the defined ROS messages and topics are met.
+In addition, some minor requirements must be fulfilled in order to be able to utilize the resolution attempts.
+To get a detailed overview of what is required it is advisable to read the corresponding sections in the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
+3.5, 3.6, 6.1).

+A further important note with regard to the general applicability of the framework is that **each monitoring node can easily be removed**, i.e., deactivated.
+Presently, this can be achieved by simply removing the option from the framework’s launch file.
+Analogously, **custom monitoring nodes can be added to the framework** by simply adding the nodes to the launch file and supporting the described architecture by publishing to `/contingency_preemption` / `/catastrophe_preemption` in case of failure, etc. Thus, the idea is that context-dependent special solutions can be easily added, removed and replaced by other specific solutions.

+The general way of responding to new custom failure cases included this way would be to define custom error cases in `config.py`, check for those in the execution of `CATASTROPHE` / `CONTINGENCY` in `high_level_smach.py` and add a custom resolver to `resolver.py`.

+It is planned to further simplify the customization options in the future.

+### TL;DR

+Requirements for monitoring:
+- *Power Management*
+    - battery watchdog module that publishes the expected states `"CONT"`, `"CATO"`, `"NORM"` on `/watchdog`
+    - indicate fully charged battery via `/fully_charged`
+- *Drastic Weather Change*
+    - provide `NavSatFix` data on `/fix`
+    - internet connection for API access
+- *Sensor (Perception) Failure*
+    - indicate scan action via `/scan_action`
+    - provide configurable topic (`config.py`) at which `LaserScan` / `PointCloud2` data is to be expected
+- *WiFi Connection Failures*
+    - if not using a Linux system, provide OS-specific WiFi monitor equivalent to the one in `/os_specific` that creates `WiFi.msg` data and publishes on `/wifi_connectivity_info`
+- *Internet Connection Failures*
+    - internet connection
+- *GNSS Connection Failures*
+    - publish `NavSatFix` messages on `/fix`
+- *Data Management*
+    - indicate scan actions via `/scan_action` and their completion via `/scan_completed`
+    - `config.py`: configure `MONITOR_DRIVE` as well as `SCAN_PATH`
+- *Plan Deployment Failure*
+    - information whether a plan has been received, i.e., a mission is being executed, is retrieved via a configurable topic, by default `/arox/ongoing_operation` (cf. `config.py`)
+    - communicate explicit plan retrieval fails via `/plan_retrieval_failure`
+        - pre-defined codes:
+            - 0: plan retrieval service unavailable
+            - 1: empty plan
+            - 2: infeasible plan
+    - use [plan_generation](https://github.com/tbohne/plan_generation) and configure the list of actions in `config.py`
+- *Navigation Failure*
+    - any navigation framework that is compatible with the general `actionlib_msgs/GoalStatus` is compatible with the introduced monitoring
+    - specify `GOAL_STATUS_TOPIC` under which the `GoalStatusArray` messages appear
+    - `NavSatFix` messages are again expected to appear on `/fix` to track progress in cases of sustained recovery
+    - `/explicit_nav_failure` can be used to report explicit navigation errors
+- *Incorrect or Inaccurate Localization*
+    - localization must be based on sensor fusion of IMU, odometry and GNSS data, and it must provide the corresponding sensor information on `/imu_data`, `/odom`, and `/odometry/gps` (types: `sensor_msgs/Imu.msg` and `nav_msgs/Odometry.msg`)
+    - `/odometry/gps` - GNSS information converted to the same format as the odometry data
+    - navigation based on `actionlib_msgs/GoalStatus.msg`, e.g., `move_base` or `move_base_flex`
+    - Kinematics also play a role; in general, it should be a wheeled robot with differential drive.
+While an Ackermann drive would also be permissible, others, such as omni-drive robots, are not compatible because they would violate certain assumptions used in the monitoring approaches, such as in the orientation interpolation based on GNSS data.
+- longer explanations as well as the requirements for the resolution methods can be found in the corresponding sections of the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
+3.5, 3.6, 6.1)

+### Replacement of the Operational State Machine

+In order for another robotic system to use the monitoring framework without using the operational model used in this thesis, the embedded `OPERATION` state machine shown below would have to be replaced by the system’s own operational state machine, which is either also implemented as `SMACH` or at least wrapped by one.
+There are some assumptions that such an operational state machine must satisfy:
+- communicate information about the mode of the system via `/arox/ongoing_operation` in the form of `arox_operational_param.msg` (`string operation_mode`, `int32 total_tasks`, `int32 ongoing_task`, `int32 rewards_gained`)
+    - naming scheme due to compatibility with the battery watchdog module
+- available modes: `scanning`, `traversing`, `waiting`, `docking`, `undocking`, `charging`, `contingency` and `catastrophe`
+- all active goals should be interruptible via a message on `/interrupt_active_goals`, e.g., by implementing the actions as `SimpleActionServer`
+- the outcomes must be compatible with the architecture shown below, i.e., `minor_complication`, `critical_complication`, `end_of_episode` and `preempted`

 ## Experiments - Simulation of LTA Challenges

 Each failure can be simulated by publishing on the respective topic, e.g., `rostopic pub -1 /toggle_simulated_total_sensor_failure std_msgs/String fail`.